11 of Europe’s Most Beautiful Train Stations

 Wemyss Bay

-Somehow cottage-like in spite of its 60-foot clock tower, this two-platform, Queen Anne–style station in Wemyss Bay, Scotland is the last remaining station built by the former Caledonian Railway Company.
-Dating to 1903, it was once renowned for displays of hanging baskets and potted plants in its glass-canopied waiting areas, but fell into disrepair in the 1970s and ’80s.
-A group of locals adopted the station from ScotRail in 2009 and have used money raised from a charity bookshop on site and funding from ScotRail to decorate the station inside and out with floral displays.
+While not as grand as some of the other entries on this list, this 1903 Queen Anne–style station an hour west of Glasgow is oozing with charm.
+Somehow cottage-like despite its 60-foot clock tower, it’s the last remaining station built by the former Caledonian Railway Company.
+The station was once renowned for displays of hanging baskets and potted plants in its glass-canopied waiting areas, but it fell into disrepair during the 1970s and ’80s.
+A group of locals adopted the station from ScotRail in 2009 and opened a charity bookshop on site to raise funds to decorate the station inside and out with floral displays.

 Chris Ciolli is a Barcelona-based writer with Midwestern roots.
 Her work can be found in Afar, BUST, Allure, Eater, and beyond.